percona/pdmysql-docs/docs/solutions/deploy-pdps-group-replication.md

 # Deploying high availability solution with Group Replication

 This document provides step-by-step instructions on how to deploy high availability solution with Group Replication.
-For technical overview and architecture description of this solution, see [High availability solution with Group Replication - technical overview](pdps-group-replication.md).

-This solution is based on *Percona Server for MySQL*-based variant of the Percona Distribution for MySQL.

 ## Preconditions